-Since life insurance policies pay out as a lump sum if you die during the policy term, when insurers consider your application, what they’re really doing is weighing up how likely it is that you will die in that time.
-Not the nicest thing to get your head around, but a helpful way to think about it when trying to understand how your condition might affect you when applying yourself.
+Since life insurance policies pay out a lump sum if you die during the policy term, when insurers consider your application, what they’re really doing is weighing up how likely it is that you will die in that time.
+Not the nicest thing to think about, but helpful when trying to understand how your condition might affect you when applying yourself.

-Having diabetes will definitely cause insurers to consider this likelihood even more carefully during the ‘underwriting’ process that all applications go through.
+Having diabetes will definitely cause insurers to consider this likelihood more carefully during the ‘underwriting’ process that all applications go through.
 In simple cases, a decision about your application can be reached automatically, after asking a set of health and lifestyle questions.
-In more complex cases – e.g. for someone with an existing condition like diabetes, depending on the severity – it’s likely be handed over to a (human) underwriter for review.
+In more complex cases – e.g. for someone with an existing condition like diabetes – it’s likely be handed over to a (human) underwriter for review.

 Depending on how well controlled your diabetes is, you might find it more difficult or more expensive to get insured.
 This is because insurers may consider you higher risk to insure (so they’ll charge more to carry that risk) or too high risk (so they won’t be willing to insure you at all).